Skip to main content

 Is The Dhammakaya 'Sun Miracle' real or fake?

-Has The Dhammakaya 'Sun Miracle' been debunked?
+Has The Dhammakaya 'Sun Miracle' been explained?

 What is the evidence for The Dhammakaya 'Sun Miracle'?